Funbit/ets2-telemetry-server/Readme.md

 ### Upgrade

 If you already have a previous version installed, it is recommended to leave it as is and **unpack the new version into a separate directory**.
 This way you will never lose your configuration files, logs, etc.

+However, please keep in mind that if you plan to return back to previous version you have to uninstall the latest one first!

 ### Uninstallation